-Pattern mixing is a great way to add pizzaz and personality to any room, however, it can be downright impossible if you don’t know the basic rules and guidelines.
+Pattern mixing is a great way to add personality and visual interest to any room.
+However, it can be downright impossible if you don’t know the basic rules and guidelines.
 Does this stripe go with that floral?
 Does this ikat work with that jacquard?
 What the heck IS an ikat anyway?

-That’s why I’ve decided to share with you a few trade secrets to help you mix patterns til’ the cows come home!
-But before you read that, you should read this…
+This is why I’m sharing a few trade secrets to help you mix patterns til’ the cows come home!
+But before we go deep, let’s have a little chat…

 Don’t mix junk with quality.
-It’s like having a $100 bottle of wine with a 2 cheeseburger meal – it just won’t feel good in the end.
-If it ‘looks’ like quality then you’re good to go.
-On the other hand, if it looks cheaply done and you put it with a super fab piece then your cheap piece will look even more tragic.
-Just don’t do it…
+It’s like having a $100 bottle of wine with a McDonald’s two cheeseburger meal – it just won’t feel good in the end.
+If it looks like a quality fabric then you’re good to go.
+On the other hand, if it looks poorly done and you partner it with a quality cushion, your less expensive one will look even more tragic.

 The more neutral your palette is, the more texture you need to add.
 Texture adds interest.
 Texture adds substance.
 Texture makes my world go round!

-If you don’t have a neutral palette, you don’t necessarily need texture to add interest or substance, so keep it to a dull roar.
+On the other hand, if you don’t have a neutral palette, you don’t necessarily need texture to add interest.

 If you don’t like florals, don’t pick a floral just because it has your colours.
-Make sure that the patterns you pick ‘suit’ the feel and the theme of your room and suit each other.
-You’ll find you’ll be naturally drawn to certain patterns and textures, so follow your gut and choose what you like!
+Make sure the patterns you pick suit the feel and the theme of your room and suit each other.

 And now, let’s dig into the guts and the glory of matching patterns!

 If you live in the land of neutrals, then you’ll find it easy to incorporate almost any colour scheme into your room.
-However, chances are you have a few things in your room already that will give you clues as to what family you belong to.
+Chances are you already have a few things in your room that will give you clues as to what family you belong to.
 Here’s a list of a few colour families to consider…

-- Neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)
+- you’ll find that neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)

-- Don’t be afraid to throw in even 1 colour from another family to add some life to a neutral on neutral palette!
+- don’t be afraid to throw in one or two colours from another family to add some life to a neutral-on-neutral palette

 Pastels are the softies of the bunch.

-- Pastels best suit white, fresh cream and soft gray when it comes to neutrals, although, you can pull off the odd beige as long as it’s MAJORLY muted
+- pastels best suit white, fresh cream and gray, although, you can pull off the odd beige as long as it’s MAJORLY muted

-These colours are jacked right up!
-A little goes a LONG way with these bad boys.
+These colours are jacked right up, so a little goes a LONG way with these bad boys.

-- When it comes to neutrals, these go best with black, white, clean charcoal and dark brown
+- bright colours partner best with each other OR black, white, clean charcoal and dark brown

 Earth tones are colours that have some gray or brown in them, meaning they are toned down.